vuestorefront/vue-storefront/doc/Installing on Linux and MacOS.md

 git clone https://github.com/magento/magento2-sample-data.git var/magento2-sample-data
 ```

-After all these steps you should be able to run the application using following command (development mode with dynamic file reloads when changed):
+If you choose to use **standard** mode, the application is already running in the background.
+However, if you decided to stay with the **legacy** mode, you must start the application manually using following command (development mode with dynamic file reloads when changed):

 ```
 yarn dev
 ```

+After all these steps you should be able to use the application!

 You can check if everything works just fine by executing the following command:
 ```